Aidar5/nattoeng/docs/source/book/21_jinja2/3d_syntax_filter.rst

      network 10.0.2.0 0.0.0.255 area 2
      network 10.1.1.0 0.0.0.255 area 0

-By default, if variable is defined and its value is empty, it will be assumed that the variable and its value exist.
+By default, if variable is defined and its value is empty, it will be assumed that variable and its value exist.

-If you want the default value to be set also when variable is empty (i.e., treated as False in Python), you need to specify additional parameter ``boolean=true``.
+If you want default value to be set also when variable is empty (i.e., treated as False in Python), you need to specify additional parameter ``boolean=true``.

 For example, if data file is: